 While these listing standards are somewhat strict, some of them can be overlooked as long as other listing criteria are met.
 These exceptions to the rule include:

 - Elimination of Free Cash Flow Requirements.
 If a company has maintained an average market capitalization of at least $850 million during the past 12 months and generated at least $90 million in revenue during the previous fiscal year, the minimum cash flow requirement is eliminated.

 - Elimination of Cash Flow and Revenue Requirements.
 Companies can eliminate free cash flow and revenue requirements by displaying strong asset values and shareholder equity.
 Companies with assets having a total value of at least $80 million and stockholders’ equity of at least $55 million are not held to the revenue and cash flow requirements.
 In addition to the alleviation of cash flow and revenue requirements, the market capitalization requirements for these companies are reduced to $160 million.

 Not only does the Nasdaq require the above listing standards to be met in order for securities to be listed within the index, these securities must maintain these listing standards.
-The Nasdaq consistently reviews securities for compliance with listing standards.
+Compliance teams consistently review securities for compliance with listing standards.
 Should a security fall short of these standards, it is removed from the index.